oceanprotocol/pdr-backend/READMEs/subgraph.md

 - They call to a subgraph, at a given url, with a particular query
 - and they may filter further

-**Filters**, You can set some envvars to filter query results for agents.
-Check out the [envvar documentation](./envvars.md#filters) to learn more about these filters and how to set them.
+**Filters**, You can set some ppss.yaml to filter query results for agents.

 ### Appendix